Puneetsehgal/reactphpcrud/app/view/README.md

 npm install -g webpack-dev-server
 ```

-This is a React Prototype1 for MAC Express Inventory Systems

 The Front End contains
 * Home - Placeholder page
 * Login -  Just a form no varification